Many different factors contribute to the production of smoke produced by your Pit Boss.

 The Reason Why Your Pit Boss Isn’t Producing Smoke

-The most common cause behind the lack of smoke being produced from your Pit Boss pellet smoker would most likely be the temperature.
+The most common cause of the lack of smoke produced by your Pit Boss pellet smoker is the temperature or the types of pellets you are using.
+We dive further into the reasons below.

+Look at the state of your hardwood pellets, are they wet?
+Low quality?
 You don’t need to fork out a lot of money on high-quality wood pellets.
-There’s absolutely nothing wrong with using cheaper pellets.
+There’s nothing wrong with cheaper pellets, but they will take longer to ignite, so you’ll not see smoke yet.

 Is Your Pit Boss Producing Too Much Smoke?

-Don’t worry have a read of the resource for Pit Boss producing too much smoke.
+Do you have the opposite problem, and your grill is producing too much smoke?
+Don’t worry.
+Have a read of the resource for Pit Boss producing too much smoke.
 It will help you fix the problem.

 Should A Smoker Be Producing Smoke All the Time?

-If you’re not very familiar with the smoking process, you may think that it’s normal for wood pellet grills to be producing smoke all the time.
+If you’re not very familiar with the smoking process, you may think that it’s normal for wood pellet grills to produce smoke all the time.

 Is It Showing Any Codes?

-We have discussed all the error codes that Pit Boss units show such as the ER1 and ERH, if your unit is showing one of those see that page.
+We have discussed all the error codes that Pit Boss units show, such as the ER1 and ERH; if your unit is showing one of those, see these resources: ERI Error Code ERH Error Code

 Is There A Way For My Pit Boss Pellet Smoker to Produce More Smoke?